coinflex-exchange/v2/source/includes/_v2_restapi.md

 ### GET /v2/redeem/{asset}

-Get redemption history ordered in descending.
+Get redemption history by asset and sorted by time in descending order.

 > **Request**